 Recently, I have begun to learn about emotional intelligence.
 Nancy was smart, funny, and above all caring.
 She felt empathy and compassion for others, and she expressed her feelings in her poetry.

-Goleman's EQ theory comprises five core components: empathy, effective communication or social skills, self-awareness, self-regulation, and motivation.
+Goleman's EQ theory comprises five core components: empathy, effective communication or social skills, self-awareness, self-regulation, and motivation

 Nancy exhibited all of these in her daily life.
 I didn't know at the time that I had a high EQ myself.
 Perhaps that is what she saw in me because she immediately selected me for a leadership position with NCWN-West.
 She asked me to take the publicity coordinator's job.
 I had done publicity for our genealogy group in south Georgia where I lived before moving to the mountains.
 It is my nature to do the best job possible when I take on a task.